cheat-sheets/game-theory-cheat-sheet/README.md

 In every convex game, the Shapley value is in the core.

+---

-## Social Choice
+### Social Choice

-**Social Choice Function** - a function that, given the set of linear orderings on the outcomes, tells which outcome should be chosen.
+**Social Choice Function** - a function that, given a set of linear orderings on the outcomes, tells which outcome should be chosen.

-**Social Welfare Function** - a function that, given the set of linear orderings on the outcomes, tells which ordering should be chosen.
+**Social Welfare Function** - a function that, given a set of linear orderings on the outcomes, tells which ordering should be chosen.

 **Voting Schemes**: